 Basic net income or loss per share is computed by dividing the net income or loss for the period by the weighted-average number of shares of common stock outstanding during the period.
 Diluted net income per share is computed by dividing the net income for the period by the weighted-average number of shares of common stock plus dilutive potential common stock considered outstanding during the period.
 Such dilutive shares consist of incremental shares that would be issued upon exercise of the Company's common stock options.

-As of July 31, 2023 and 2022, all of the Company's potential common stock is considered anti-dilutive.
+The following table reflects these calculations.
+Note, as of July 31, 2023, all of the Company's potential common stock was considered anti-dilutive.